 In bootstrap, the container is used to set the content’s margin.
-It contains row elements and the row elements are container of columns.
+It contains row elements and the row elements are containers of columns.
 This is known as the grid system.

 There are two container classes in bootstrap:

-Let’s look at each of the above two class in detail with examples:
+Let’s look at each of the above two classes in detail with examples: